ioccc-src/winner/2011/richards/README.md

 ./richards
 ```

+[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed a minor problem
+that showed up in both linux and macOS.
+He notes however that as of this time
+this entry does not work with macOS.
+See [bugs.md](/bugs.md) for more details.
+Thank you Cody!

 ## Try:

 ```sh
 echo '10 9 8 7 6 5 4 3 2 1*p*p*p*p*p*p*p*p*p' | ./richards
 ```

-NOTE: this entry does not work in macOS.
-See [bugs.md](/bugs.md) for more
-details.

 ## Judges' remarks: